Skip to content

 • Innovation Index: New ideas from non-senior engineers (target: >40%)

-• Deployment Frequency: Increases 30-50% with real consensus
+• Deployment Frequency: Observed increases of 30-50% with genuine consensus

-• MTTR: Decreases 25-35% when all voices contribute to solutions
+• MTTR: Observed decreases of 25-35% when all voices contribute to solutions

-Start with executive modeling: If leadership doesn't model inclusive decision-making, teams won't risk it.
-At TechCo, we failed until the CTO started admitting uncertainty in architecture reviews.
+Start with executive modeling: Leadership must demonstrate inclusive decision-making for teams to feel safe participating.
+In one case, implementation failed until the CTO began admitting uncertainty in architecture reviews.

-Track everything from day one: You need baseline metrics before problems emerge.
-We lost credibility at DataCo because we couldn't prove improvement.
+Track everything from day one: Baseline metrics are essential before problems emerge.
+Organizations lose credibility when they cannot demonstrate improvement.

-Accept the time investment: Yes, decisions take 30% longer initially.
-But implementation is 50% faster with real consensus.
-Do the math.
+Accept the time investment: Decisions typically take 30% longer initially, but implementation often becomes 50% faster with genuine consensus.
+The math favors the approach.

 Traditional approach timeline: